jkeohan/scatterplot-workshop/module-2-rendering-data.md

 	.attr("transform", "translate(" + m.left + "," + m.top + ")");
 ```

-We're only going to add a few more lines of code that are needed to generate and position the circles, and they are all scales.
+We're only going to add a few more lines of code that are needed to add color and position the circles, and they are all scales.

 ```
 let colorScale = d3.scaleOrdinal(d3.schemeCategory10);